 NIK: Well, Brittany, with a half hour, we definitely recommend focusing on critical reading.
 We actually have an entire webpage on critical reading, and basically we want to make sure that the writing that you’ve done reflects a very first step, even before you start writing, which is your reading in a critical way.
 You know, taking notes, asking questions, being skeptical of arguments and claims, investigating for yourself whether or not a particular author or study has come to a conclusion that you think is sound.
 These are all things you can do in a half hour and it’s really an honest investment in your time.

-BRITTANY: If you have thirty minutes, you can also read the resources you can find on the Library, Academic Skills, and Center for Research Quality websites.
+BRITTANY: If you have thirty minutes, you can also read the resources you can find on the Library, Academic Skills, and Office of Research and Doctoral Services websites.
 There is a lot of really rich information on those websites that it takes a little bit more time to wade through.
 But if you have a half an hour, that’s going to be a really good way to spend your time just learning a little bit more about the resources that are available to you through those three centers.

 NIK: You can also try our prewriting exercise to get ready for an upcoming assignment.
 You can search for “pre-writing” on our webpage to learn more about different types of pre-writing exercises, like mind mapping, free writing, etc.

 BRITTANY: Okay, so let’s say you’ve discovered that you can fit so many important and valuable things into these shorter timeframes, that you imagine you can absolutely move mountains if you just set aside an hour of your time to work on your writing or review Writing Center resources.
 Let’s talk about a few things that you can do if you have sixty minutes of time that you can spend on writing or learning about writing.
 Nik, what are some things that students could do with sixty minutes?